IBM/aspera-cli/docs/README.md

 - `coffee` and `image` commands of `config` plugin.
 - Any displayed value which is a URL to image can be displayed with option `format` set to `image`

-The following options can be specified in the `image` option:
+The following options can be specified in option `--out.img`:

 | Field | Type | Description |
 |------------|---------|----------------------------------------------------------------------------------|